UBC-CIC/antimicrobial_app_smart_fhir/docs/deployment_guide.md

 1. In the AWS Console, go to the AWS IAM service page.
 2. In the left-hand menu, click on **Roles**.
-3. Click on the role named "amplify-smartonfhir-{Some number}-authRole".
+3. Click on the role named "amplify-smartonfhir-dev-{Some number}-authRole".

 <img src="./images/deployment1.png"  width="500"/>